Optimal localization for the Einstein constraints: Linear estimates for the squared localized Hamiltonian operator

 \subsection{Localized pointwise estimates}

-For clarity in the presentation, we recall that the weighted H\"older spaces $C^{N,\alpha}_{p,-P}(\Omega_R)$ were defined in~\autoref{section=2} and consists of functions that are bounded by $\lambda^{-P} \, r^{-p}$ and enjoy a similar control on derivatives up to order $N$.
-Weighted Sobolev spaces are defined in a standard manner.
-We emphasize that $\expoPp$ is a parameter (later on taken to be sufficiently large in order to deal with nonlinear equations and data with very low decay).

-We have reached our main conclusion for the squared localized Hamiltonian, namely sharp decay properties as $r \to + \infty$ while the solutions may be unbounded near the part of the boundary of $\Omega_R$ along which the coefficient $\lambda$ vanishes.
-Since interior ellipticity is used, it is natural that our estimates hold only away from the boundary $S_R$ and, therefore, our results are stated in $\Omega_{R'}$ with $R' > R$.
-The condition that $\Lambda$ is connected is necessary, since otherwise the kernel at infinity would have dimension two at least.
-We recall that we have fixed a regularity integer $N \geq 2$ and a H\"older exponent $\alpha \in (0,1)$, together with a localization exponent~$\expoP \geq 2$.
+We now reach our main conclusion for the localized Hamiltonian operator, namely sharp decay properties in pointwise norms when $r \to + \infty$.
+Observe that the solutions may be unbounded near the part of the boundary of $\Omega_R$ where $\lambda$ vanishes.
+Moreover, since interior ellipticity is used it is natural also that our estimates below be stated slightly away from the boundary $\Lambda_R=\Sphe_R\cap K$, say in $\Omega_{R'}$ with $R' > R$.
+For convenience in applications, we also state Sobolev bounds on this reduced domain that are slightly weaker than \autoref{thm:decayL2}.
+We also point out that the connectedness of $\Lambda$ is necessary for the kernel at infinity to have dimension one.
+We recall that the weighted localized H\"older norms were introduced in \autoref{section=2}.
+To describe the regularity, we fix an integer $N\geq 3$ and a H\"older exponent $\alpha \in (0,1)$, together with a localization exponent~$\expoP \geq 2$.
+(Later on, this exponent will be taken to be sufficiently large to deal with nonlinear equations.)
+We recall that to a decay exponent $\pstar\geq p$, one associates $\astar = \pstar + n - 2 - 2p \geq a_{n,p} / 2$, and $\cutoff_{\pstar}=0$ in the sub-harmonic regime $\astar<a_{n,p}$ (namely, $p<n-2$) and $\cutoff_{\pstar}=1$ otherwise.